Deniskinyua/customer-management-system-django/README.md

 Vuala!

 ## Setup
+### Prerequisites
+- You can spin up a postgres container instance with the following process
+>    1. Install docker, start the daemon and pull Postres image
+>       - `docker pull postgres`:

+>    2. Create an instance:
+>       - `docker run -d -e POSTGRES_USER=<user> -e POSTGRES_PASSWORD=<preferred-password> --name postgres-container -p 5432:5432 postgres`:

+>    3. Access the created instance:
+>       - `docker exec -it postgres-container bash`:

+>    4. login:
+>       - `psql -h localhost -U user`:

+>    5. You can create a database or use the default `postgres` database
+>       - `CREATE DATABASE <database-name>`:

+>    5. Grant all privileges to the created user
+>       - `GRANT ALL PRIVILEGES ON DATABASE <database-name> to <preferred-user`:

+>    5. Remember to uodate your .env file with the details created

+### Bulding the Project

  - You can build the project with the following command
  - Activate the python environment
   `source my-env/bin/activate `